yvwvnacb/cinny/README.md

 </details>

 ## Local development
+> [!TIP]
 > We recommend using a version manager as versions change very quickly.
 You will likely need to switch between multiple Node.js versions based on the needs of different projects you're working on.
 [NVM on windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) on Windows and [nvm](https://github.com/nvm-sh/nvm) on Linux/macOS are pretty good choices.
 Recommended nodejs version is Iron LTS (v20).

 Execute the following commands to start a development server:
 ```sh